isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Double-checked locking is easy to mess up.
-If you really need to write your own double-checked locking, in spite of the rules [CP.110: Do not write your own double-checked locking for initialization](#Rconc-double) and [CP.100: Don't use lock-free programming unless you absolutely have to](#Rconc-lockfree), then do it in a conventional pattern.
+If you really need to write your own double-checked locking, in spite of the rules [CP.110: Do not write your own double-checked locking for initialization](#Rconc-double) and [CP.100: Don’t use lock-free programming unless you absolutely have to](#Rconc-lockfree), then do it in a conventional pattern.

 ##### Example, bad